BenjaminHelyer/data-worldgen/src/world_builder/NET_WORTH_CONFIG.md

 }
 ```

-## Configuration Fields
+## Configuration Details

-1. **profession_liquid_currency**: A dictionary mapping profession names to their net worth configurations.
+### Profession Liquid Currency

+The `profession_liquid_currency` section defines how liquid currency is generated for each profession.
 Each profession entry contains:
 - `field_name`: The character attribute to use (e.g., "age")
 - `mean_function`: Function configuration for the mean value
 - `noise_function`: Function configuration for the noise/variation

-2. **Asset Ownership and Value Fields**: For each asset type (primary residence, other properties, starships, speeders, other vehicles, luxury property, galactic stock, business), there are two configuration sections:
+### Asset Ownership and Values

+Assets are configured through two main sections:

-   - `profession_has_*`: Defines the probability of owning that asset type
+1. `profession_has`: Defines the probability of owning each asset type
-     - `field_name`: The character attribute to use (e.g., "age")
+   - Each asset type contains profession-specific configurations
-     - `mean_function`: Function configuration that outputs a probability between 0 and 1
+   - The mean function must output a probability between 0 and 1
+   - No noise function is used (ownership is determined by a Bernoulli trial)

-   - `profession_*_value` or `profession_*_net_value`: Defines the value distribution for owned assets
+2. `profession_value`: Defines the value distribution for owned assets
-     - `field_name`: The character attribute to use (e.g., "age")
+   - Each asset type contains profession-specific configurations
-     - `mean_function`: Function configuration for the mean value
+   - The mean function determines the base value
-     - `noise_function`: Function configuration for the value variation
+   - The noise function adds variation to the value
-   The value distribution is only used if the character owns that asset type.
+   - Values are only generated if the character owns that asset type

-3. **metadata**: Optional metadata fields
-   - `currency`: The currency type (defaults to "credits")
-   - `era`: The era this configuration is for

-## Function Types
+### Function Types

 The configuration supports several function types for both mean and noise calculations: